P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

     #apply swappiness
     sysctl -p

-(For this part, this [article](https://forum.hestiacp.com/t/clamav-on-vps-2gb-ram/3536/3) was realy helful.)
+(For this part, this [article](https://forum.hestiacp.com/t/clamav-on-vps-2gb-ram/3536/3) was realy helpful.)

 # 3) Download ClamAv on the USB
 Follow this commands: